Jack King

 |

-A week before Ash Wednesday this year, I was preaching at a Christian high school to students who are just learning about the season of Lent.
-I find an excitement sharing the basics of spiritual seasons like Lent to people who are learning about the Christian calendar for the first time.
-As I teach others,…
+A week before Ash Wednesday this year, I was preaching at a Christian high school to students who were learning about the season of Lent.
+I find excitement in sharing the basics of spiritual seasons like Lent with people who are learning about the Christian calendar for the first time.
+Lenten Basics As I teach…